Best Tips for Keeping Your Dog Cool in the City Heat

 If you notice any of these symptoms immediately move your dog to a cool shaded area, and pour cool (not cold) water on your dog.
 Give them small amounts of cool water to drink.

 However, since prevention is always better than cure, it’d be best to follow the precautions listed here for keeping your dog cool in the heat.

 Have a plan if there is a power outage.

 It is unlikely but have a plan and be sure to leave enough water for your dog if there happens to be a power outage at your house/apartment when you are out.
-Be sure to leave your dog with plenty of water and cool areas if the power goes out and the air conditioning goes out.
+Be sure to leave your dog with plenty of water and cool areas if the power goes out and the air conditioning stops functioning due to there being no energy or for any other reason.
 Your house/apartment can heat up very quick so just make sure your dog has options to get out of the heat until power is restored.
 If you are unable to go home right away, call a friend or neighbor that can take them to their place until you return.

 Protect your dog’s paws with booties or paw balm.

 On very warm days asphalt can be 40-60 degrees hotter than the air outside and concrete/sidewalks can get up to 30-40 degrees warmer.
 That is insanely hot and is something we wouldn’t want to walk on barefoot and neither does your dog!
 Dogs can burn their paws just like we can burn our hands and feet.
 A great way to protect their paws from the scorching pavement is with a solid dog bootie with a thick sole.
 On the not so hot days, booties can be a little uncomfortable in which case paw balm is a good alternative.
 It will provide a nice layer of protection and heal any dryness or cracking.

 Try an ice pack collar.

 An ice pack collar can come in handy on those excruciatingly summer days and will ensure your dog can stay cool outside or indoors.
 Using an ice collar will make a walk or run in the heat that much more tolerable for your furry friend.